Armed Forces Week returns for 2017

-Blackpool’s Armed Forces Week starts today with an exciting line-up of events and entertainment to honour the nation’s military personnel.
+Blackpool’s Armed Forces Week is back with an stellar line-up of events and entertainment to honour the nation’s military personnel.

 The annual celebration has been running in Blackpool since 2006 and has become a permanent fixture in the resort’s events calendar.

 Armed Forces Week is Blackpool’s opportunity to say thank you to our heroes.
-From June 20 – 26 the whole resort comes together welcoming serving military personnel, veterans and cadets, with a wide range of activities targeted at them and their families as well as the many thousands of people visiting the resort.
+From June 19–25 the resort unites in welcoming serving military personnel, veterans and cadets, with a wide range of activities targeted at them and their families as well as the many thousands of people visiting the resort.

-Cllr Chris Ryan, Chairman of the Armed Forces Week Committee, said: “Armed Forces Week is back for 2016 and will be as fantastic as ever.
+Alan Cavill, Director of Places said: “Armed Forces Week is back for 2017 and will be as fantastic as ever.

-“It promises to be a real treat for visitors, local people, veterans and service personnel alike and I hope people will flock to Blackpool and salute and honour our veterans and service personnel.”
+“It promises to be a real treat for visitors, local people, veterans and service personnel alike and I hope that people will flock to Blackpool to salute and honour our veterans and service personnel.”

-In partnership with Blackpool BID, Armed Forces Day itself, on Saturday June 25, will see a replica Spitfire on display in St John’s Square along with ground crew on hand to answer questions.
-With opportunities to learn about life in trenches, military bands performing Forces favourites and photo opportunities with Sergeant Major – it promises to be a very special day.
+In partnership with Blackpool BID, Armed Forces Day takes place on Saturday June 24, will see a full day of entertainment across the town centre and promenade with live musical performances from the Irish Guard Singers, Land Girls and the Band & Corps of Drums of the Royal Regiment Fusiliers (Lancashire).
+A replica Spitfire will be on display in St John’s Square along with ground crew on hand to answer questions.
+With opportunities to learn about life in the trenches, an exhibition for the Great War heritage project, talks from a local historian and much more.

-The entertainment does not stop there though with the Armed Forces Day Military Concert taking place in the evening at the Norbreck Castle Hotel featuring the Band and Corps of Drums of The Royal Regiment of Fusiliers (Lancashire).
+The entertainment doesn’t stop there.
+The Armed Forces Day Military Concert takes place in the evening at the Norbreck Castle Hotel featuring the Band & Corps of Drums of The Royal Regiment of Fusiliers (Lancashire).

 Throughout the week there are a wide range of events taking place for all ages to enjoy.